racoelhosilva/CPD_chatServer/src/README.md

 ./gen-cert.sh                                # Generate SSL certificates
 ```

-After this, the certificates and configurations will be saved in the `src/build` directory.
+After this, the certificates and configurations will be saved in the `src/build` directory, in the files `server.properties` and `client.properties`.
+If you want to change the configurations, e.g. to use a different server host or port, you must edit these files directly.

 ### Building and Running the Project